Tang dynasty: Western and Northern regions

 The Sui and Tang carried out successful military campaigns against the steppe nomads.
 Chinese foreign policy to the north and west now had to deal with Turkic nomads, who were becoming the most dominant ethnic group in Central Asia.
 To handle and avoid any threats posed by the Turks, the Sui government repaired fortifications and received their trade and tribute missions.
-They sent four royal princesses to form marriage alliances with Turkic clan leaders, in 597, 599, 614, and 617.
-The Sui stirred trouble and conflict amongst ethnic groups against the Turks.
-As early as the Sui dynasty, the Turks had become a major militarized force employed by the Chinese.
+They sent four royal princesses to form heqin marriage alliances with Turkic clan leaders, in 597, 599, 614, and 617.
+The Sui stirred trouble and conflict among ethnic groups against the Turks.
+As early as the Sui dynasty, the Turks had become a major militarised force employed by the Chinese.
 When the Khitans began raiding northeast China in 605, a Chinese general led 20,000 Turks against them, distributing Khitan livestock and women to the Turks as a reward.
 On two occasions between 635 and 636, Tang royal princesses were married to Turk mercenaries or generals in Chinese service.
 Throughout the Tang dynasty until the end of 755, there were approximately ten Turkic generals serving under the Tang.
 While most of the Tang army was made of fubing Chinese conscripts, the majority of the troops led by Turkic generals were of non-Chinese origin, campaigning largely in the western frontier where the presence of fubing troops was low.
-Some "Turkic" troops were tribalized Han Chinese, a desinicized people.
+Some "Turkic" troops were tribalised Han Chinese, a desinicised people.

-Civil war in China was almost totally diminished by 626, along with the defeat in 628 of the Ordos Chinese warlord Liang Shidu; after these internal conflicts, the Tang began an offensive against the Turks.
-In the year 630, Tang armies captured areas of the Ordos Desert, modern-day Inner Mongolia province, and southern Mongolia from the Turks.
+Civil war in China was almost totally diminished by 626, along with the 628 defeat of the Ordos warlord Liang Shidu; after these internal conflicts, the Tang began an offensive against the Turks.
+In 630, Tang armies captured areas of the Ordos Desert, modern-day Inner Mongolia province, and southern Mongolia from the Turks.
 After this military victory, On June 11, 631, Emperor Taizong also sent envoys to the Xueyantuo bearing gold and silk in order to persuade the release of enslaved Chinese prisoners who were captured during the transition from Sui to Tang from the northern frontier; this embassy succeeded in freeing 80,000 Chinese men and women who were then returned to China.

 While the Turks were settled in the Ordos region (former territory of the Xiongnu), the Tang government took on the military policy of dominating the central steppe.
-Like the earlier Han dynasty, the Tang dynasty (along with Turkic allies) conquered and subdued Central Asia during the 640s and 650s.
-During Emperor Taizong's reign alone, large campaigns were launched against not only the Göktürks, but also separate campaigns against the Tuyuhun, the oasis city-states, and the Xueyantuo.
+As during the earlier Han dynasty, the Tang and their Turkic allies conquered and subdued Central Asia during the 640s and 650s.
+During Emperor Taizong's reign alone, large campaigns were launched against not only the Göktürks, but also separate campaigns against the Tuyuhun, the oasis states, and the Xueyantuo.
 Under Emperor Gaozong, a campaign led by the general Su Dingfang was launched against the Western Turks ruled by Ashina Helu.